Individual causal effects from observational longitudinal studies with time-varying exposures: The cross-world causal effect

-where $\mathcal{Y}$ is the support of $Y^{\bar{a}}_{i}$.
+where $\mathcal{Y}$ is the support of $Y_{j}^{\overline{a}}$.

-Similarly to the cross-world joint distribution presented in Theorem \ref{th4.2}, also the cross-world potential outcome pdf or pmf $f\left(Y_{ki}^{\bar{a}}\mid \mathcal{H}_{hi} \right)$ can be expressed in terms of the data-generating distributions and equals This univariate distribution is important when the focus would not be on the causal effect, but on the potential outcome of an individual under a specific exposure regime, e.g. for longitudinal (counterfactual) prediction in absence of the exposure.

-In summary, given a parameterization of cause-effect relations as SCM \eqref{indSCM}, the joint distribution of the cross-world potential outcomes and the distribution of the CWCE can be expressed in terms of the associations in the observed data and the conditional distribution of the noise and receptiveness factors given the factual data.
-The expressions of these distributions simplify when past outcomes do not mediate the effect and when $\boldsymbol{f}_{Y}$ are injective functions of $\boldsymbol{N}_{Y_{i}}$.
-In the latter case the CWCE distribution is fully captured by the distribution of the receptiveness factors given the observed history of which we will present some examples next.
+In summary, given a parameterization of the cause-effect relations as SCM \eqref{CH4indSCM} with known parameters and distributions, the joint distribution of the cross-world potential outcomes and the distribution of the CWCE can be expressed in terms of the associations in the observed data and the conditional distribution of $(\boldsymbol{U},\overline{N}_{Y})$ given the individual's history.
+The expressions of these distributions simplify when all $f_{Yj}$ are injective functions of $N_{Yj}$, and the CWCE distribution is fully captured by the conditional distribution of the $\boldsymbol{U}$.
+We will continue by presenting an example of the latter case.